Websites publishing errors

 In many cases, this is a setting that you can change in your plugin.

-For example, for Wordpress, you could go to the StoryChief plugin and uncheck the test mode checkbox.
+For example, for WordPress, you could go to the StoryChief plugin and uncheck the test mode checkbox.

 If you have a custom Webhook integration, please make sure to return us a response in the following structure.